CAAPIM/Xamarin-MAS-Foundation/README.md

 ## What's in this Release

-In this release, you get **MASFoundation** -- the core MAS framework that handles the communication and authentication layer.
-With MASFoundation you can quickly build secure Xamarin apps using these built-in features:
+In this release, you get **MASFoundation**, the core framework that handles the communication and authentication layer.
+With MASFoundation you can quickly build secure Xamarin apps using these features:

 - Authenticate with:
   - Device registration